Don Bosseler

-Donald John Bosseler (born January 24, 1936) is a former American football fullback who played in the National Football League for the Washington Redskins from 1957 to 1964.
-He played college football at the University of Miami and was drafted in the first round (ninth overall) of the 1957 NFL Draft.
+Donald John Bosseler (January 24, 1936 – November 6, 2024) was an American professional football player who was a fullback in the National Football League (NFL) for the Washington Redskins from 1957 to 1964.
+He played college football for the Miami Hurricanes and was selected in the first round of the 1957 NFL draft with the ninth overall pick.
 He was inducted into the College Football Hall of Fame in 1990.

 Early life

 Bosseler attended and played high school football at Batavia High School in Batavia, New York.

 College career

 Bosseler was a four-year starter at fullback for the University of Miami.
-In his senior year, 1956, he helped the team to an 8-1-1 record, was named All-America by the Associated Press, and was MVP in the Senior Bowl.
+In his senior year in 1956, he helped the team to an 8–1–1 record, was named All-America by the Associated Press, and was MVP in the Senior Bowl.
 He rushed for 1,642 yards in his four years.

 Bosseler was inducted into the University of Miami Sports Hall of Fame in 1970.

 Professional career

-Bosseler was drafted ninth overall in the 1957 NFL Draft and played for seven seasons with the Washington Redskins before retiring.
+Bosseler was drafted ninth overall in the 1957 NFL draft and played for seven seasons with the Washington Redskins before retiring.
 In 1959, he was named to the Pro Bowl.